Creative Automation / Foundation

 Thesis

-FULLY FREE Fable 5 & Sonnet 5 API + OpenCode: IT'S ACTUALLY REAL! teaches a practical creative automation move: A practical guide to trying Anthropic's expensive Claude Fable 5 (and Sonnet 5) for free through three routes: Zen Mux free API endpoints for Fable 5 and Sonnet 5 with full 1M-token context, the Verdant coding agent's 7-day 100-credit trial, and combining them via bring-your-own-key so a student with no budget pays zero.
+FULLY FREE Fable 5 & Sonnet 5 API + OpenCode: IT'S ACTUALLY REAL! teaches a practical local model/runtime move: A practical guide to trying Anthropic's expensive Claude Fable 5 (and Sonnet 5) for free through three routes: Zen Mux free API endpoints for Fable 5 and Sonnet 5 with full 1M-token context, the Verdant coding agent's 7-day 100-credit trial, and combining them via bring-your-own-key so a student with no budget pays zero.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.